Josh Allen Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 Matchup vs. New York

-- Allen's 207.1 passing yards per game in seven matchups against the Jets are 69.4 fewer yards than his over/under in Sunday's game.
+- Allen averaged 207.1 passing yards per game in seven matchups against the Jets, 68.4 yards below his over/under for Sunday.

 - Allen threw a touchdown pass in three of those matchups against the Jets, and threw multiple touchdown passes two times.